-Christmas Eve is always a funny one, even more so this year as it's on a Sunday.
+Christmas Eve is always a funny one.
 Understandably, there aren't that many one-off events happening in London, but if you've got all your shopping done and find yourself with a few hours to spare, there's plenty of festive entertainment to be had.

 ICE SKATING: What better way to start your Christmas than at one of London's seasonal ice skating rinks?
 Take to the ice in festive surroundings from Somerset House to Hyde Park to the Natural History Museum and more.
 Don't fancy skating?
 Most rinks have a café or bar nearby, where less adventurous family members can tuck into a hot chocolate or mulled wine and watch the action.
 Various prices, advance booking recommended.